jflavigne-sidlee/swarm/docs/design/writing_functions.md

         - Use Markdown headers (#, ##, etc.) to delineate sections.
         - Add a unique marker (e.g., <!-- Section: section_title -->) below the header for easy identification.
     - **Notes:**
         - Ensure no duplicate section titles unless explicitly allowed.
+        - this feature is implemented in src/functions/writer/file_operations.py

 3. edit_section(file_name: str, section_title: str, new_content: str) -> None
     - **Purpose:** Locate a specific section by title and replace its content with new content.